Adroiti/docs-for-code-review-tools/checkstyle-SimplifyBooleanReturn.md

-Pattern: Overly complicated boolean return statement
+Pattern: Use of verbose boolean return

 Issue: -